prashantkrt/System-Design-HLD/part06-availability.md

 ## 🔍 What is Availability?

 **Availability** is the ability of a system or component to be operational and accessible when required.
+Fault Tolerance directly contributes to High Availability in system design.

 > **Formula:**
 > **Availability (%) = (Uptime) / (Uptime + Downtime) × 100**